“This beautiful sheet of water, like a sapphire gem set round with emeralds…” Samuel Francis Smith, History of Newton, Massachusetts, 1880

 Welcome to Bullough’s Pond, and the website of the Bullough’s Pond Association.
 Bullough’s Pond truly is one of the jewels of Newton, Massachusetts.
 In the middle of a busy city, you can sit on a bench and be transported into a state of nature.
 “It is possible,” the naturalist Diana Muir wrote, “to shut out all signs of civilization, and pretend that Bullough’s Pond floats in rural solitude with only a few black ducks for company.” |

 Bullough’s Pond served early settlers and farmers in Newton as the power behind a local grist mill.
 Later it became a source of ice for iceboxes.
 For much of the last century, the pond was a wildly popular venue for ice skating.
 As Newton developed, however, silt and pollutants found their way into the pond, and its condition deteriorated.
-Twenty-five years ago, Bullough’s Pond was an urban eyesore, a muddy, silted, untended marsh surrounded by chain link fences.
+Twenty-five years ago, Bullough’s Pond was an eyesore, a muddy, silted, untended marsh surrounded by chain link fences.
 Thanks to the efforts of Betsy Leitch and the organization she founded, the Bullough’s Pond Association, our community found the will – and the money – to save one of the loveliest settings in the Garden City.